stefi-says/web3_projects_and_contributions/sybil_start_checks_package/sybil_start_checks/README.md

 ## How it works

-The package was created using [Covalent API](https://www.covalenthq.com/docs/api/#/0/0/USD/1)  therefore it is imperative that the users get an [<api_key>](https://www.covalenthq.com/) , as it is a necessary  variable on every function.
+The package was created using [Covalent API](https://www.covalenthq.com/docs/api/#/0/0/USD/1), a decentrilized network of nodes, therefore it is imperative that the users get an [<api_key>](https://www.covalenthq.com/) , as it is a necessary  variable on every function.

 ### Functions variables :